-If you have decided to go down the umbrella company route, there are dozens of providers out there.
-Here we look at some important things to consider when you are choosing a prospective provider.
+If you have decided to join an umbrella company, there are dozens of options out there.
+Here we look at some important questions to ask potential providers.

 Only consider legitimate PAYE umbrella companies

-Other non-PAYE umbrella-type schemes may promise you massive returns on your contracting income (‘85% net take home pay’) and so on, but joining one of these schemes could open you up to a future HMRC investigation, penalties and considerable backdated taxes, so we always suggest contractors to stick to only reputable PAYE umbrella schemes.
+Other non-PAYE umbrella-type schemes may promise you massive returns on your contracting income (‘85% net take-home pay’) and so on, but joining one of these schemes could open you up to a future HMRC investigation, penalties and considerable backdated taxes, so we always suggest contractors stick to only reputable PAYE umbrella schemes.

 Here are some of the main questions you should bear in mind when comparing umbrella companies:

 Often umbrella companies illustrate their fees on a post-tax basis, which may be misleading.
 Beware of companies which charge a percentage of the invoice value, as you could find yourself significantly out of pocket!
 Find out more in our guide to umbrella company fees and charges.

 Research the company’s history, establishment date, membership of industry bodies, and the number of contractors it currently serves.
 Search for the company name on contractor forums, LinkedIn and Google.
 This information can give you an idea of the company’s stability and reputation in the industry.